 You spend some part of this money buying planter boxes.
 But it would be nice if they last for a long time.
 So how long will your planter boxes last?
 Is there some way to know this?

-Wood planter boxes last 3-30 years, depending on the type of wood.
-Metal planter boxes last 20-40 years.
-Recycled plastic planter boxes can last up to 50 years.
-Planter boxes made from stone or concrete can last 50-100 years.
+Wood planter boxes last from 3 to 30 years depending on the wood and treatment.
+Metal planter boxes last from 20 to 40 years.
+Plastic planter boxes may last up to 50 years.
+And concrete planter boxes last 50 to 100 years when maintained.

 In this post, I’ll help you understand how long your planter boxes will last.
 I’ll also give you steps on how to increase the life of your planter boxes.
 And tips on selecting the right planter box based on your needs.

 How long do wood planter boxes last?